ebruchez/ebruchez.github.io/_posts/2021-10-02-restoring-ibm-memory-typewriter-2.md

 ![Paper pan and rollers](/assets/posts/ibm-memory-typewriter/2x/IMG_8441.jpg){:standalone}

-I remvoed two more covers, including one for the fuses.
+I removed two more covers, including one for the fuses.

 ![More covers](/assets/posts/ibm-memory-typewriter/2x/IMG_8444.jpg){:standalone}